dartlangfr/risk-codelab/docs/step-3.md

 Key information:

 * `library risk;` declares that this is a library named `risk`.
-* `part` adds an implementation file in the library located by the given path.
+* `part 'src/game.dart';` adds an implementation file in the library located by the given path.
 * `part of risk;` indicates that the file is part of the library `risk` and that it shares the same scope.

 ### Add state classes